Skip to content

 Format: Layer, Start, End, Style, Name, MarginL, MarginR, MarginV, Effect, Text

-Dialogue: 0,0:00:01.00,0:00:05.00,Default,,0,0,0,,This is the first subtitle
+Dialogue: 0,0:00:01.00,0:00:05.00,Default,,0,0,0,,This is the first line of subtitles

-Dialogue: 0,0:00:06.00,0:00:10.00,Default,,0,0,0,,This is the second subtitle
+Dialogue: 0,0:00:06.00,0:00:10.00,Default,,0,0,0,,This is the second line of subtitles

 Field Explanation:

-• Example: 0, indicating the default layer.
+• Example: 0, indicating the default level.

-• Example: 0:00:01.00, indicating that the subtitle starts at 1 second.
+• Example: 0:00:01.00, indicating the subtitles start at 1 second.

 3. End: Subtitle end time.

-• Example: 0:00:05.00, indicating that the subtitle ends at 5 seconds.
+• Example: 0:00:05.00, indicating the subtitles end at 5 seconds.

 • Example: Default, using the style named Default.

-7. Effect: Subtitle effects, usually used for Karaoke subtitles, etc.
+7. Effect: Subtitle effects, usually used for karaoke subtitles, etc.

 Example Subtitle Event